Polar lights

 Where can you see Aurora Borealis?

-To successfully observe the Northern Lights, it is important to choose the right location.
-Locations away from city lights are ideal, where light pollution will not interfere with enjoying the spectacle.
-Choose high points or open spaces with good visibility
+To observe the Northern Lights successfully, it is important to choose the right location.
+Locations away from the city lights are perfect, where light pollution will not interfere with enjoying the view.
+Choose high points or open spaces with the good visibility

 Don't forget about safety: avoid stopping on busy roads and make sure that the chosen place is safe for parking and staying, especially at night.